birogeri/kspace-explorer/README.md

 * Pressing `Ctrl+S`
 * Clicking Save ![Play/Pause icon](docs/save.png) on the toolbar

 Then select the location and the filename.
-Visual representation of the k-space and the corresponding image will be saved with *_k* and *_i* suffixes respectively.
+Visual representation of the k-space and the corresponding image will be saved with *_k* and *_i* suffixes, respectively.

 *Please note that if you select the tiff format, k-space image will be saved with 32-bit depth.
 This not handled well with many image viewers.*